Splendor Solis: Gallery

 Fourth Treatise: white bird with three crowned heads in glass vessel.
-Scene below a silver heavenly chariot drawn by wolves, driven by a knight bearing the signs for Capricorn and Cancer on its wheels.
+Scene below a silver heavenly chariot drawn by wolves (or foxes?), driven by a knight (Mars) bearing the signs for Aries and Scorpio on its wheels.

-Fourth Treatise: dragon with three heads—one white, one black, one red— in glass vessel.
-Scene blow silver heavenly chariot turning gold, driven by a king bearing the sign for Leo on its wheel.
+Fourth Treatise: dragon with three heads — one white, one black, one red — in glass vessel.
+Scene below a silver heavenly chariot turning gold, driven by a king (the Sun) bearing the sign for Leo on its wheel.

 Fourth Treatise: queen in glass vessel.
-Scene below a silver heavenly cart driven by Mercury, with the signs for Virgo and Gemini on its wheels.
+Scene below a silver heavenly cart driven by a man holding a caduceus (Mercury), with the signs for Virgo and Gemini on its wheels.

 Fourth Treatise: peacock in a crowned alchemical flask, symbolizing the 'stage of the peacock's tail'—an alchemical sign preceding the attainment of the white elixir.
-The scene occurs below a golden heavenly chariot driven by a woman and drawn by birds bearing the image of Libra on one wheel and Taurus on the other.
+The scene occurs below a golden heavenly chariot driven a woman (Venus) and drawn by doves bearing the image of Libra on one wheel and Taurus on the other.

 Fourth Treatise: young king, holding golden orb and sceptre, stands upon a crescent moon within a glass vessel.
-He stands beneath a golden heavenly chariot drawn by maidens driven by a woman and bearing a scorpion sign on its wheels.
+He stands beneath a golden heavenly chariot drawn by maidens driven by a woman (the Moon) and bearing the sign for Cancer (a crayfish) on its wheel.

-Fifth Treatise: the sun, bearing a human face, sets over a darkened, semitransparent landscape with a walled city visible in the distance.
+Fifth Treatise: the sun, bearing a human face, sets over a darkened, semi-transparent landscape with a walled city visible in the distance.
 The foreground is dominated by felled trees.

-Fifth Treatise: mostly naked tiny men shown chaotically playing in a room.
+Fifth Treatise: mostly naked children shown chaotically playing in a room.

 Fifth Treatise: women washing, hanging and sun drying laundry by a stream.

 Fifth Treatise: red Sun, bearing a human face, rises over a shaded city and rural landscape.
 The foreground is dominated by felled trees.
 The borders are decorated with birds and flowers.